J0hnngWong/DemoOfiOS/README.md

 # DemoOfiOS
-A lot demo of iOS application
+A lot demos of iOS application